 To get an idea of how big the problem is, let’s look at Blue Whales.
 Here, we can see the size difference between a human, an elephant, and a Blue Whale.

 That’s right.
-Oregon’s future CSZ impact area—to say nothing of California, Washington, or British Columbia’s—will need to contend with the equivalent weight of SIX blue whales’ worth of feces per day.
-No, that’s not exact math… but hopefully, this page helps illustrate the problem.
+Oregon’s future CSZ impact area—to say nothing of California, Washington, or British Columbia’s—will need to contend with the equivalent weight of SIX blue whales’ worth of feces… Every.
+Single.
+Day.

-Not being able to flush will be a problem for more than one day.
+And not being able to flush will be a problem for more than just one day.
 Oregon’s Regional Disaster Preparedness Organization (RDPO) has evaluated how to manage that quantity of feces during the first 30 days following the earthquake.

 It’s relatively cheap and easy to set up the Twin Bucket System and the Handwashing Station.
 “Plastic buckets – 5 or 6-gallon size; 2 buckets for 3-4 people for 3 days; a dozen buckets for a month.”

-Make sure to add toilet paper, soap, hand sanitizer, and cleaning wipes.
+Make sure to add toilet paper/wipes, soap, hand sanitizer, cleaning wipes, bags for the toilet buckets, and masks (for the smell).

 Take the time this week to get the necessary supplies.
 Set it up.
 Be ready.
 In a situation where emergency responders will be wildly overwhelmed, your goal is to be as self-sufficient as possible for two weeks (or more).
 Taking this step will make a huge difference!